ParthRajauria/salarypredictionportfolio/README.md

 ## Developed Solution
 I tried various algorithms suitable for this type of regression problem.
 I Included 3 main algorithms (Ridge Regression, RandomForest, GradientBoostRegressor) and buld model on them, out of these the best one is picked as the final model.

-## Things to Improve
+We also developed the best possible MultiLayer Perceptron model on this dataset using Tensorflow and Keras.
+We reduced the mean squared error to 356.83.

+## Future Work
 * I would like to work more on Feature Engineering part to create better features from existing feature to build better models.
-* I will also implement a neural network to get the better model with least mean squared error.